boop5/klipper_z_calibration/README.md

 ### Bed Mesh

 If you use a bed mesh, the coordinates for probing on the print bed must be exactly the relative reference point of the mesh since this is the zero point!
-But, you can ommit these properties completely now and the relative reference point of the mesh will be taken automatically (for this, the "bed_mesh:relative_reference_index" setting is required and there is no support for round bed/mesh so far)!
+But, you can omit these properties completely now and the relative reference point of the mesh will be taken automatically (for this, the "bed_mesh:relative_reference_index" setting is required and there is no support for round bed/mesh so far)!